Stopping a Motorist Twice for Same Violation

 Technically this ruling is not binding on New York State because it is a different federal jurisdiction.
 Either way it is not a good idea to be nasty to a police officer even after the officer finishes the stop and is walking away from your car.
 The vast majority of police officers are honest and follow procedural rules.
 But we have seen multiple occasions where the officer added violations after the stop without even notifying the motorist.
 The motorist finds out when they appear in court or when they are notified their license is suspended for failing to answer the ticket.
 Obviously, this is not legal or appropriate but this has occurred.

 If you are facing charges on tickets that you did not receive or received under unfair and unlawful circumstances, it is prudent that you contact a good traffic ticket attorney.
 If handled appropriately the relevant violations will be dismissed.
 The Benjamin Goldman Law Office has successfully gotten such dismissals.
+We practice throughout New York State, from Brooklyn to Plattsburgh.
 Feel free to reach out to discuss your case.

 More Reading